vlasvlasvlas/llm-ai-datacheck/README.md

 - Constructs prompts for AI based on document content.
 - Utilizes OpenAI ChatCompletion to ask specific queries.
 - Outputs and prints the responses.

-## Legal Document Analysis

-The legal documents analyzed include:

-- **Your_Selected_Document.txt**

-The script is tailored to address queries outlined in the variable `pregunta`.
-Each response provides insights into the document's treatment of AI-related thematic areas.

-**Important:**

-Ensure you comply with OpenAI's usage policies and guidelines when running the script.

-Feel free to explore and adapt the script for your specific legal document analysis needs.

-*Note: The script and this README assume familiarity with Python and OpenAI's GPT models.*